 You can't feel a bed bug bite while it happens (they take about five minutes to feed), and the bugs are nocturnal.
 You'll typically wake in the morning feeling strangely itchy and look down to discover you're covered in red bites.

 One distinguishing feature of bed bugs bites is that they often appear in a row of three.
 People will joke that when they bite you, they go for breakfast, lunch, and dinner while they're there!
-When I was bitten, the vast majority of mine were in groups of three, but some were spread out and others were in clusters, so don't assume it's something else if your bites aren't all in lines of three.
+Some bites might be spread out and others can be in clusters, so don't assume it's something else if your bites aren't all in lines of three.

 How to Treat a Bedbug Bite